iTwin/bis-schemas/Domains/Civil/RoadRailAlignment/RoadRailAlignment.ecschema.md

 An `Alignment` stores its visible geometry, typically a 3D approximation calculated as a stroked line-string, in its `GeometryStream` encoded as a *Path*.

+### AlignmentType

+Instances of `AlignmentType` provide an additional classification that can be applied to `Alignment`s.

 ### DesignAlignments

 A `DesignAlignments` instance, by default, shall use the Domain-ranked `Alignment` category.